markongithub/clever_buses_py/docs/index.md

 Now we see the delays a bit more clearly.
 But still, this is a pretty decent level of service.

 # How we did it

+As we said above, we started by scraping data from `bus-time.centro.org`.
+But that isn't nearly enough.

+Some transit agencies release data tagged with a trip ID you can correlate against a [GTFS](https://en.wikipedia.org/wiki/GTFS) timetable.
+Centro doesn't.
+It just releases a list of buses with their positions and a few other pieces of data.
+The really useful field is the headsign, which is something like "909 Destiny USA".
+However, even the 909 Destiny USA buses don't always have that set.
+Sometimes it changes to "N/A" and back again.
+It also doesn't say whether it's going to Destiny or to the fairgrounds.
+We have to guess all that.

+So we [go through every bus's position](https://github.com/markongithub/clever_buses_py/blob/whatever-this-is/state_fair_report.py) and look for State Fair buses.
+Then we watch for when a bus goes near one terminal, and wait for it to go near the other.
+When it's done both, we call that a completed trip.
+This is a very flawed system because the driver could have taken a break and left the bus parked for 20 minutes during that "trip".

+The biggest flaw in all of this is that the bus might not be sharing its GPS data at all, or it might have the headsign listed wrong.
+In that case, it won't show up at all in this report.
+So consider this report to err on the side of pessimism.

+Once we have all the trips, which we've uploaded here in CSV, we can figure out [how long you'd have to wait](https://github.com/markongithub/clever_buses_py/blob/whatever-this-is/calculate_wait_times.py) from every minute that the buses were operating.